Kazauwa/14_pre_commit_hook/README.md

 First of all, make sure that shebang line in **tests.py** is pointing to your python interpreter.

 ### Linux & Mac OS X
-Specify venv interpreter or use system's default.
-This can be found with
+Specify python executable.
+You can find it with

 `$ which python`

 ### Windows
-Since Windows is a little more complicated, you might want to remove shebang line from test.py and change **pre-commit** file to something like this:
+You might want to remove shebang line from test.py and change **pre-commit** file to something like this:

 ```
 #!/bin/sh